mosip/documentation/docs/architecture/tuvali-requirements.md

 Data transfer on tuvali will work on certain bounds that devices should satisfy the minimum BLE version as 4.2 and above.

 **Android version**:
-The SDK will work with apps that have a minimum version of **28.0**.
+The library will work with apps that run on devices with Android version 9 (API level 28) and above.

-Android API: Minimum 28 - Target 30
+**Android API version** : Minimum 28 - Target 30

 **iOS version**:
 The SDK requires iOS minimum deployment target version as **13.0**.